-What are the Causes of GERD?
+What Causes of GERD?

 People with GERD most often experience feelings of heartburn.
 If you’re unfamiliar with this symptom, it can feel like your chest is on fire and be very uncomfortable.
 Other people may experience nausea, difficulty or pain when swallowing, or a dry cough.

 Although people of any age can become susceptible to GERD, here are a list of some factors that can increase your chances of developing the condition:

 - Being pregnant

 - Smoking or having been exposed to second-hand smoking frequently